How We Do (Party): Background and composition

 "How We Do (Party)" was written by Alexander Delicata, Andre Davidson, Andrew Harr, Berry Gordy Jr., Bob West, Bonnie McKee, Christopher Wallace, Hal Davis, Jermaine Jackson, Kelly Sheehan, Osten Harvey Jr., Sean Davidson and Willie Hutch.
 Its production was handled by Sheehan, Kuk Harrell, the Monarch and the Runners.
 The song was released for digital download and streaming by Columbia and Roc Nation on 20 March 2012 as the lead single from Ora's debut studio album Ora (2012).
 Several remixes, including ones by Gustavo Scorpio, Laidback Luke, Papercha$er and Sandro Silva, accompanied the single's release as part of an extended play (EP).
 Musically, "How We Do (Party)" is a dance and pop song, sampling the refrain from American rapper Notorious B.I.G.'s single "Party and Bullshit" (1993).
 Ora's vocals in the song span from a low note of B_{3} to a high note of E_{5}.
 The song is composed in 4/4 time and the key of G major with a tempo of 116 beats per minute and a chord progression of G–C-Em-C. Singing over an acoustic guitar, its lyrics explore the story of Ora warding off her hangover by falling in love with her love interest, who is passed out on the floor.
 Lyrics include: "Cause when the sun sets, baby/ On the avenue/ I get that drunk sex feeling/ Yeah, when I'm with you/ So put your arms around me, baby/ We're tearing up the town/ Cause that's just how we do".

-Reception
+Critical reception

-"How We Do (Party)" was met with moderate responses from music critics upon release.
-In reviewing Ora, Fred Thomas from AllMusic deemed the song, along with "R.I.P."
-(2012) and "Shine Ya Light" (2012), as "meticulously constructed anthems of partying, empowerment, and romance".
-For MTV, Sam Lansky described the song as an "irresponsibly infectious celebratory anthem", while Rebecca Thomas from the same website opined that "the infectious tune dares you [...] to dance along".
-Mary H.K.
-Choi of GQ commended the song's appeal as "ear-wormy, clubby, and girl-power anthemic".
-For Digital Spy, Robert Copsey declared the song a "global-reaching party tune" and went on to praise it for getting better with every listen.
-He further viewed the song as somewhere between "the carefree nature of Lady Gaga's 'Just Dance' [2008] and the addictiveness of Katy Perry's 'Last Friday Night' [2011]".
+Upon release, music critics acclaimed "How We Do (Party)" as an empowering, infectious club and party anthem.
+A Digital Spy critic placed the song somewhere between "the carefree nature of Lady Gaga's 'Just Dance' [2008] and the addictiveness of Katy Perry's 'Last Friday Night' [2011]".
 On a similar note, Laurence Green from MusicOMH further compared it to "Last Friday Night" as well as to Jessie J's "Domino" (2011), stating that it is "so similar you'd be forgiven for thinking a computer managed to subsume and replicate the two songs into this".
 Chris Richards for The Washington Post felt that "it's sweetly disorienting – like a Kesha lyric trapped in a Miley Cyrus melody".